edefimov/async-sockets/docs/source/getting_started.rst

 Quick start
 -----------

- 1. Create `AsyncSocketFactory` at point where you want to start request.
+ 1. Create ``AsyncSocketFactory`` at the point where you want to start request.
 This object is the entry point to the library:

  .. code-block:: php
     :linenos: